-The benefit here is that not only do you receive savings each month, but you will be unlikely to make a claim on roof damage because your roof can stand up to all the abuse the weather can throw at it.
+The benefit here is that not only do you receive savings each month, but you will be less likely to make a claim on roof damage because your roof may be more resistant to weather-related damage.

 A security system makes your home safer and gives you peace of mind.
 It can also save you money.
 Security system discounts are one of the most common types offered by many insurers.

 USAA, for example, partners with ADT to provide professionally installed security systems and then gives you money off on your premium for doing so.
-Anything from a door sensor to a full-scale, centrally-monitored system may make you eligible for this discount homeowners insurance.
+Anything from a door sensor to a full-scale, centrally-monitored system may make you eligible for this homeowners insurance discount.